-Bee, Hornet & Wasp Pest Control
+Bee, Hornet & Wasp Pest Control in Charlotte

 Preventing bees, hornets, and wasps from infesting your property is challenging for homeowners.
 Many of these winged insects are vital to our ecosystem and must be handled delicately.
 With Carolina Pest Control, you are employing professionals with years of experience in safely removing nests and hives.
-Contact our team to find out about our multi-step process in handling bees, hornets and wasp infestations around Charlotte.
+Contact our team to find out about our multi-step process in handling bees, hornets, and wasp infestations around Charlotte.

-Identify: If you see signs of stinging insects in or around your Charlotte home, call to schedule an inspection right away.
+If you see signs of stinging insects in or around your Charlotte home, call to schedule an inspection right away.

-Treatment: A Professional Carolina Pest Technician can safely remove any stinging insect hive or nest threatening your home.
+A Professional Carolina Pest Technician can safely remove any stinging insect hive or nest threatening your home.

-Maintenance: When the weather gets warmer bees, hornets, and wasps are sure to appear.
+When the weather gets warmer bees, hornets, and wasps are sure to appear.
 Prevent an infestation with annual maintenance.

-How to Identify a Bee, Hornet or Wasp Infestation
+How to Identify a Bee, Hornet, or Wasp Infestation

 Many homeowners don’t realize just how heavily infested their properties can become once winged insects move in.
 For instance, by mid-summer, a mature nest can contain thousands of wasps.
 The wasps may eventually pose a serious safety risk to your home, family members, and household pets.
-If bees, hornets, or wasps create a hive or nest in your attic, gutter, under the deck, or beneath the roof, your home may be prone to structural damage.

 Our Charlotte Bee, Hornet & Wasp Inspection Process

 Safety is our priority when we arrive at your home for a thorough inspection.
 Carolina Pest will always ask that all family members and pets remain safely away from any possible infestations.
 Our technicians will search the property thoroughly for signs of hives and nests.
 The type of insects found will be positively identified and the extent of the infestation will be determined.
 A full report will be presented at the conclusion of our pest inspection.